peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 OpenID Connect Core [@OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) {{RFC7519}}.

-Issuer:
+Credential Issuer:
 : Entity that is responsible for the issuance of the Digital Credentials.
-The Issuer is responsible about the lifecycle of their issued Credentials and their validity status.
+The Issuer is responsible about the lifecycle of their issued Digital Credentials and their validity status.

 Verifier:
 : Entity that relies on the validity of the Digital Credentials presented to it.
-This Entity, also known as a Relying Party, needs to verify the authenticity and validity of the Credentials, including their revocation status, before accepting them.
+This Entity, also known as a Relying Party, needs to verify the authenticity and validity of the Digital Credentials, including their revocation status, before accepting them.

 Wallet Instance:
 : The digital Wallet in control of a User, also known as Wallet or Holder.
-It securly stores the User's digital Credentials.
-It can present Credentials to Verifiers and request Status Attestations from Issuers under the control of the User.
+It securly stores the User's Digital Credentials.
+It can present Digital Credentials to Verifiers and request Status Attestations from Issuers under the control of the User.

 # Rationale

-OAuth Status Lists [@!I-D.looker-oauth-jwt-cwt-status-list] are suitable for specific scenarios, especially when the Verifier needs to verify the status of a Credential at a later time after the User has presented the Digital Credential.
+OAuth Status Lists [@!I-D.looker-oauth-jwt-cwt-status-list] are suitable for specific scenarios, especially when the Verifier needs to verify the status of a Digital Credential at a later time after the User has presented the Digital Credential.

-However, there are cases where the Verifier only needs to check the revocation status of a Digital Credential at the time of presentation, or situations where the Verifier should not be allowed to check the status of a credential over time due to some privacy constraints, in compliance to national privacy regulations.
+However, there are cases where the Verifier only needs to check the revocation status of a Digital Credential at the time of presentation, or situations where the Verifier should not be allowed to check the status of a Digital Credential over time due to some privacy constraints, in compliance to national privacy regulations.

+TODO: Add an example of national privacy constraints to give reader some intution.

 In scenarios where the Verifier, Credential Issuer, and OAuth Status List Provider are all part of the same domain or operate within a context where